ACalza/UofTBiohacks/static/src/markdown/faq.md

 ### How many members per team?

-Up to 4 members per team
+Reccomended team size is 3-6 members

 ### What you should bring?

-A laptop, charger and yourself!
+A laptop, charger, extension cords and power bars are always helpful, whatever you require for overnight and yourself!

 ### Will there be hardware (medical devices or gadgets) provided?

 Nope!
 We will not provide any hardware.

 ### Is there any preparation I can do to before?

 1) Read up!
 Google around or check out some of our provided links.
+Wouldn't want to waste precious hacking time doing background readings!!
+Get that done before you show up!

 2) Brainstorm ideas with your team!